J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - First term in $\tilde{E}$: kinetic, a large $\alpha$ gives a narrow spread in $x$ and large spread in $p$
 - Second term in $\tilde{E}$: potential, a small $\alpha$ gives a wide spread in $x$ and high potential

-## Linear combination of atomic orbitals
+## Linear combination of atomic orbitals for diatomics
 - [[#The Born-Oppenheimer approximation]]: clamp the nuclei

 ### The technique for homoatomics